-Jens Ludwig, Greg J. Duncan, and Paul Hirschfield, "Urban Poverty and Juvenile Crime: Evidence From a Housing-Mobility Experiment," December 1999.
+Jens Ludwig, Greg J. Duncan, and Paul Hirschfield, "Urban Poverty and Juvenile Crime: Evidence from a Housing-Mobility Experiment," December 1999.

 Affiliations: Ludwig, Georgetown; Duncan, Northwestern; Hirschfield, Northwestern.

-Studies juvenile arrest records of the Maryland Department of Juvenile Justice for children under 18 years old among the 638 households in the Baltimore MTO sample through March 1999.
-Fifty-four percent of the experimental group leased up; 73 percent of the regular voucher group leased up.
+This article studies juvenile arrest records of the Maryland Department of Juvenile Justice for children under age 18 among the 638 households in the Baltimore MTO sample through March 1999.

+Fifty-four percent of the experimental group leased up, compared with 73 percent of the regular voucher group.

 The incidence of arrests for violent crime among boys aged 11 to 16 in the control group is 61 per 100 boys.
-The regression-adjusted impact of being in the experimental group is -45, (that is, holding all other factors constant, the incidence would fall from 61 per 100 to 16 per 100).
+The "regression-adjusted" impact of being in the experimental group is -45 (that is, holding all other factors constant, the incidence would fall from 61 per 100 to 16 per 100).
 The impact of being in the comparison group is -32 (not quite statistically significant).

-The authors caution that they observe an increase in property crime arrests among the experimental group boys, but that it may be a temporary phenomenon.
+The authors caution that they observe an increase in property crime arrests among the boys in the experimental group, but that it may be a temporary phenomenon.

-Jens Ludwig, Greg Duncan, and Joshua Pinkston, "Housing Vouchers and Economic Self-Sufficiency: Evidence From a Randomized Experiment," November 1999.
+Jens Ludwig, Greg Duncan, and Joshua Pinkston, "Housing Vouchers and Economic Self-Sufficiency: Evidence from a Randomized Experiment," November 1999.

 Affiliations: Ludwig, Georgetown; Duncan, Northwestern; Pinkston, Northwestern.

-Studies welfare system data through August 1998 and earnings data from Unemployment Insurance system through the first quarter of 1999 for the same 638 families.
+This article studies welfare system data through August 1998 and earnings data from the Unemployment Insurance system through the first quarter of 1999 for the same 638 families.

 Welfare receipt fell for all three groups after random assignment as both parents and children aged, but receipt of welfare fell faster for the experimental group.
-(They find that regular vouchers did not make a difference.)
+(The authors find that regular vouchers did not make a difference.)

-- Sixty-four percent of both the control and the experimental group families started out on welfare in the quarter of random assignment. - Five quarters later, 60 percent of the controls were getting welfare compared with only 51 percent of the experimentals. - Nine quarters later, 52 percent of the controls were on welfare compared with only 41 percent of the experimentals. - Thirteen quarters later, 47 percent of the controls were on welfare compared with only 34 percent of the experimentals.

-Welfare system data show that welfare-to-work transitions account for most of the difference between the experimental and the control group (as opposed to other reasons for leaving welfare, such as marriage/cohabitation, eligibility of children, or compliance with program rules).

-■ Unemployment Insurance (UI) data do not support this finding, but the authors note that UI coverage limitations may be responsible for this.
+- Sixty-four percent of both the control and the experimental group families started out on welfare in the quarter of random assignment. - Five quarters later, 60 percent of families in the control group were getting welfare, compared with 51 percent of families in the experimental group. - Nine quarters later, 52 percent of families in the control were on welfare, compared with but 41 percent of families in the experimental group. - Thirteen quarters later, 47 percent of families in the control group were on welfare, compared with only 34 percent of families in the experimental group. - Welfare system data show that welfare-to-work transitions account for most of the difference between the experimental and the control group (as opposed to other reasons for leaving welfare, such as marriage or cohabitation, eligibility of children, or compliance with program rules). - Unemployment Insurance data do not support this finding, but the authors note that UI coverage limitations may be responsible for this.